ue bot icon

 In my experience, truly successful people focus more on what they are actually doing instead of being caught up talking about it.
 They understand that talk is cheap.

-Leadership requires too much energy, and business too much risk, not to be worth the effort.
+Leadership requires too much energy, and business requires too much risk not to be worth the effort.
 If you are regularly unhappy with your work or consistently feel like you are underperforming, then find something else to do.
 We all have the potential to be great at something.
 Life is too short for you to feel like you are not tapping into your true talents or consistently performing at a level that is beneath your best.
-Remember to be the best you that you can be and then enjoy it.
+Remember to be the best You that you can be and then enjoy it.

 The leadership journey requires you to cogitate constantly on the role you and others should be playing.
 As you achieve some level of success, your business may challenge your capabilities to lead it.
 This is okay as long as you do something positive about it.
 You will need to challenge your own preconceptions about what’s possible and why.
 Chances are you will outgrow some of your people, which is often sad but should be expected.
 You will be forced to push yourself to your own limits and find out where you need help….